 But if you’re from the US or you have some experience driving on the right side of the road in other countries, you’ll find driving in Mexico is pretty easy and straightforward.
+Whether you’re just renting it for a day or two or you plan to go on a total Mexico road trip, having a car in some parts of the country can make your trip a lot easier.

 Having a car to get around different parts of the country is a much more affordable way to explore the country than flying or taking inter-city buses.
 It’s definitely the cheaper option if you are traveling with two or more people with rentals available for as little as $10 a day and gas prices sitting at about even with prices in the US at the moment (this may change post-election on July 1 if the Peso drops in value).